 The Luminex 100/200 is a class 1(I) laser product.

 The xTAG GPP assay is indicated as an aid in the detection and identification of bacterial, parasitic and viral agents causing gastrointestinal infections in symptomatic (both acute and chronic gastroenteritis) adult and pediatric patients, who are either hospitalized, admitted to emergency departments or who are outpatients with suspected gastroenteritis.
-The xTAG GPP assay is also indicated for use as an epidemiological surveillance tool in Public Health Laboratories and is not intended to monitor or guide treatment for C.difficile infections.
+The xTAG GPP assay is also indicated for use as an epidemiological surveillance tool in Public Health Laboratories.

 The xTAG GPP is indicated for use with either the Luminex 100/200 or MAGPIX instruments.